OpenPodcar/OpenPodcar/README.md

 	- Connect the relay's **NO** pin to the ignition **blue** wire coming from the vehicle steering column using a female insulated electric connector crimp bullet terminal

 - For the DMH:
-	- Connect a 3-meter wire to the deadman push button
+	- Connect the 3-meter rubber cable to the deadman push button
-	- Connect the deadman wire to the wire linking the relay **NO** pin and the ignition **blue** wire as shown in the photo and the circuit diagram below:
+	- Connect the deadman handle cable to the wire linking the relay **NO** pin and the ignition **blue** wire as shown in the photo and the circuit diagram below:

 	<p align="center">
 	<img src="./docs/hardware/ignition_wires_dmh.png" alt="Vehicle ignition wires connected to DMH and relay" "width=240" "height=190"/>